 - Farming was an important thing for Ancient Greek trading and farmers would trade crops to other lands.

-- Farmers would dig, use iron-tipped ploughs, hoes and sickles to harvest their crops.
+- Farmers would dig, and use iron-tipped plows, hoes, and sickles to harvest their crops.

-- Most farmers had horses and donkeys, but these were used as transportation more than farming.
+- Most farmers had horses and donkeys, but these were used for transportation more than farming.

 What Did You Learn?

 - Why was farming hard?
 Farming was hard because the soil was full of rocks and was not good soil.